We-Are-The-Words/cli-tpalm/wp-content/plugins/shortcode-widget/readme.txt

 3. Widget with the output of the shortcode

 == Changelog ==

+= 1.5.3 =
+* Strict PHPCS ruleset adherence.
+* More documentation in widget class.
+* Testing with WordPress 5.6

 = 1.5.2 =
 * Some PHPCS corrections, making code adhering to WordPress coding standards.